suruliraajan/laravel-study-guide/README.md

 # Laravel Study Guide

 Welcome to the **Laravel Study Guide**!
 This repository is a comprehensive resource designed to help you learn Laravel from the ground up.
-Whether you're a beginner or looking to deepen your understanding of Laravel, this guide provides a structured path to mastering the framework.
+Whether you are a beginner or looking to deepen your understanding of Laravel, this guide provides a structured path to mastering the framework.

 ## Resources
 Here are some additional resources to help you learn Laravel: